I'm not the same person I was yesterday.

 And I'm glad for it.

-What happened to change me?
-I took a dip in the well of souls crossed with a hot tub.
+well of souls crossed with a hot tub.
 This is the way Bruce Bickford describes the pulsing hole in the ground that disgorges living clay - source of endless "chimeras and werewolves" - which is the beating heart of his film Prometheus' Garden.

 Being a rabid fan of Bruce's iconoclastic work, I had seen plenty of his animation before....
 I bought an overpriced and poorly-dubbed (and re-dubbed) VHS bootleg of The Amazing Mister Bickford off eBay a few years ago, when that was the only way to see his work, and from that moment I was hooked.
 I also regularly scour YouTube and the net in general for any clips or news about this reclusive independent animator, and from time to time things would show up.